mckoss/morse-keyer/README.md

 - Character decoder - display decoded letters as they are sent.
 - Sending analyzer - show statistics of accuracy of code sending (v.s. standard symbol length and character and word spacing).

+# Hardware Implementation

+See also a related [circuit simulation](https://circuitverse.org/users/155805/projects/morse-keyer) of a simple keyer.